Use placeholders to create email signatures that adapt to the email sender

 Conditional placeholders

-Apart from using regular placeholders, you can also create conditional placeholder and add them to signature templates.
+Apart from using regular placeholders, you can also create conditional placeholders and add them to signature templates.
 Each conditional placeholder has one or more rules, and each rule consists of conditions and a value.
 When a signature is added to an email, each conditional placeholder is replaced with the value assigned to the first rule whose conditions are met.
 Learn more about conditional placeholders

 Placeholders that require additional configuration